QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/reference/shellfoundry.md

 ### Configuring CloudShell settings

 (Required) This command sets the Quali Server settings and user access credentials in Shellfoundry.
-Note that in offline mode, the `shellfoundry list` command lists the shell templates residing locally in the folder defined in the shellfoundry config’s template\_location attribute.
+Note that in offline mode, the `shellfoundry list` command lists the shell templates residing locally in the folder defined in the shellfoundry config's template\_location attribute.
 For more information, see [Configuring CloudShell Connection Settings](../developing-shells/getting-started.md#configuring-cloudshell-connection-settings).

 #### Syntax: